Biography

 Our Animal's Story

-Jasper and Cody are male cousins, born in April of 2011.
-They arrived in June 2012 from a zoo in NY.
-Originally in the pet trade and therefore declawed, they are still incredibly agile.
-They are extremely curious of everything-sometimes even visitors.
+Jasper was born in April of 2011.
+He arrived in June 2012 from a zoo in NY.
+Originally in the pet trade and therefore declawed, he is still incredibly agile.
+He is extremely curious of everything-sometimes even visitors.